srobo/team-emails/SR2025/2025-01-29-virtual-league-reminder.md

 As a reminder, we also have a Tech Day coming up shortly after the Virtual League.
 This is in Horsham on [**Saturday 15th February**][horsham-tech-day-february].
+Space is limited at this venue, so be sure to sign up soon if you're interested.

 [Tech Days][tech-days] are opportunities for teams to spend a whole day working on their robot with lots of help available -- from a mix of long-experienced volunteers and more recent ex-competitors.
 They're also an opportunity to see how other teams are doing or get more direct help with your robots.